yetishare-themes/oydisk/README.md

 ## Installation

 - Requires Yetishare v5.x available from [yetishare.com](https://yetishare.com)
-- Download the code as a zip file and install via the Yetishare admin area
+- Download the code as a zip file
+- Ensure the theme files are in the root of the zip file (GitHub may add them in a sub-folder)
+- Install via the Yetishare admin area, manage themes section

 ## Support